benbr8/rstb/README.md

 * Run with your favorite simulator
   * see run_questa.sh/run_icarus.sh/run_cadence.sh

-Run it on gitpod (using Verilator): https://gitpod.io/#https://github.com/benbr8/rstb
+Run it on gitpod (using Icarus): https://gitpod.io/#https://github.com/benbr8/rstb